93 Comments

 Interpol office in Lima

-Technically, if not all appointments for Lima are taken by Saturday at 12.00 pm, you can still book after that or even on the following days.
-However, over the past months this has almost never happened, as appointments are taken quickly.
+Technically, if not all appointments are taken by Saturday at noon, it is still possible to book later or on subsequent days.
+However, in recent months this has almost never happened.

-So, if you are in Lima and need an Interpol appointment, get up early on Saturday and spend a few hours in front of your computer to hopefully secure one.
+If you are in Lima and need an Interpol appointment, be prepared to get up early on Saturday and spend a few hours in front of your computer trying to secure one.
+Or if you cannot get an appointment in Lima, consider getting your Ficha de canje at one of the Interpol offices in the provinces.

 Interpol offices in the provinces

-So, if you cannot get an appointment at the Lima office in a timely manner, consider taking a trip to one of the provincial Interpol offices in Arequipa, Chiclayo, Cusco, Piura, or Trujillo to obtain your Ficha de Canje.
+Therefore, if you cannot get a timely appointment in Lima, consider taking a trip to one of the provincial Interpol offices in Arequipa, Chiclayo, Cusco, Piura, or Trujillo to obtain your Ficha de Canje.

-To schedule an appointment go to the Interpol website, where you will arrive at the following page.
+To schedule an appointment, go to the Interpol website.
+You will see the following page.

 How to make an appointment at Interpol in Peru